ganeshramg/ganesh_encoder/README.md

 For example : If a categorical column in a DataFrame has two unique values; A and B, then categories = ['A','B'].
 The index values of A and B in the categories list are 0 and 1 respectively.
 These are in-turn used as dummies before applying the machine learning algorithms.
 For every A in the DataFrameSeries, 0 is replaced and accordingly 1 for B.

+## Purpose:
+For some reason, pd.get_dummies() did not work for me well.
+So, I decided to write my own encoder